Chart Color Schemes

 Macgregor is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Macgregor, as per the latest Census evaluation, consisted of 85.7% houses and 14.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compared to Brisbane metro's 85.7% houses and 14.2% other dwellings.
-Home ownership in Macgregor stood at 38.7%, with the rest of dwellings either mortgaged (24.7%) or rented (36.5%).
-The median monthly mortgage repayment was $1,950, higher than Brisbane metro's average of $1,863.
-The median weekly rent figure in Macgregor was recorded at $430, compared to Brisbane metro's $380.
-Nationally, Macgregor's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Macgregor's dwelling structures, as per the latest Census, consisted of 85.7% houses and 14.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 73.5% houses and 26.5% other dwellings.
+Home ownership in Macgregor was at 38.7%, with mortgaged dwellings at 24.7% and rented ones at 36.5%.
+The median monthly mortgage repayment in the area was $1,950, higher than Brisbane metro's average of $1,863.
+The median weekly rent figure in Macgregor was $430, compared to Brisbane metro's $380.
+Nationally, Macgregor's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing